Waste & material traceability solution for sustainable facilities

 Waste containing highly hazardous substances such as cancer treatment drugs;

-Such as products contaminated by radionuclides including radioactive diagnostic material or radiotherapeutic materials like iodine treatment,
+Such as, products contaminated by radionuclides including radioactive diagnostic material or radiotherapeutic materials like iodine treatment,

-Non-hazardous or general waste: waste that does not pose any particular biological, chemical, radioactive, or physical hazard.
+Waste that does not pose any particular biological, chemical, radioactive, or physical hazard.

 All types of medical waste should be disposed of but regulated medical waste which may infect people when it is exposed poses a risk to both human health so taking special precautions are necessary for the process of disposal.
 Regulated waste can be briefly categorized as pathological waste that contains human tissues, laboratory cultures containing high concentrations of infectious materials, sharps such as needles and syringes, and all the other waste that are hazardous.